dalesgit/zettelkasten/advent_4_draft_2.md

 ## The  signs we crave

 We live in such times.
+There are signs all around us.
+We can try to ignore them.
+Pretend they aren't there.
+But they will be insistent, because God is speaking to us.
+In 1965 the Catholic Church at Vatican 2 published the last of its major documents, making the claim that the Church -- that's us -- must pay attention.

+> The joys and hopes, the grief and anguish of the people of our time, especially of those who are poor or afflicted, are the joys and hopes, the grief and anguish of the followers of Christ as well.

+Signs of our times include:

-A tyrant who wants to be a latter-day Ivan the Terrible may be a sign that millions of people need to readjust their thinking.
-Bizarre weather might be a sign waiting to be understood.
+- A tyrant who wants to be a latter-day Ivan the Terrible may be a sign that millions of people need to readjust their thinking.
+- Bizarre weather might be a sign waiting to be understood.
+- A person who arrives on our shores who doesn't look like us or act like us but seeks safety and the assurance that things will be okay.